Freezer Garden Meals Webinar

 You can freeze plastic containers/bags that are BPA friendly.
 This being said, I highly encourage investing in reusable storage containers.
 Although convenient, single-use plastics come at a steep environmental price, which is devastating our oceans, wildlife, and our health.
 Instead, I recommend the following products:

-Note: when using glass products in the freezer, make sure to allow the food to cool before freezing and leave a gap at the top to allow for expansion.
+Note: when using glass products in the freezer, allow the food to cool first before freezing and leave a gap at the top for expansion.

 Is frozen produce less healthy than fresh?